dvbrennanjv/PUB-Unity-WebApp-GoogleCloud/README.md

 # Unity Web App hosted in Google Cloud
-This project is a full stack, cloud native deployment of how to host a unity WebGL project in Google Cloud.
+This project demonstrates a full CI/CD pipeline for deploying a Unity WebGL game as a containerized web application on Google Cloud Run, with Terraform-managed infrastructure, a global HTTPS load balancer, and a custom domain secured via Google Managed SSL
 ---

 ## Technologies Used